Clearwater

 The date was August something, 1855.
 She would become the first white woman to come to the village, and she would work as the townsite’s hotel housekeeper.
 Brave she must have been to come alone from Vermont, via, stagecoach, train, and steamboat to an area wild with male ambition.
 Her brother-in-law, Dr. Jared Wheelock, the first doctor in Wright County, Minnesota, would be there to keep her company and in the area to keep an eye on her.
 Her cousin’s husband would be building a bigger and better hotel eventually, but it would be a couple of months before Jared’s wife, Abigail’s sister, would join her in the town.
 Yet, all this I know and have written about already.
 While I love the free feeling of nature down here–birds singing and light breezes moving the trees and the river’s current, I need something worthy of writing.

 As I turned around, a tree with two huge cavities lured me to come closer–to gaze into its hollowness, touch its rough bark, feel its smooth green leaves, and look UP.
 Thick branches, wide and round spread their leaves above and over our path, joining other branches and other greenness, forming canopies of sorts.
 However, the tree alongside this enchanted forest-like walkway beckoned me into imagining life before I arrived on the scene, before Abigail arrived, and before white male settlers staked their claim to this part of the Mississippi River.
-So beguiled about this tree, I searched the Internet for answers. “tree hollow or tree hole is a semi-enclosed cavity which has naturally formed in the trunk or branch of a tree.
+So beguiled about this tree, I searched the Internet for answers.
+“A tree hollow or tree hole is a semi-enclosed cavity which has naturally formed in the trunk or branch of a tree.
 They are found mainly in old trees, whether living or not.
 Hollows form in many species of trees, and are a prominent feature of natural forests and woodlands, and act as a resource or habitat for a number of vertebrate and invertebrate animals.[1]”

 Read on in Wikipedia to learn that “it may take 220 years for hollows suitable for larger species to form.”
 So how long has this tree been standing?
 Would Abigail have seen it in its youthful stage?
 Had it already developed a small hole?
 The article provided more.
 I learned that this hole is never truly empty.
 Yes, all sorts of creatures may live or burrow inside.